Hike Berowra Valley to Mount Kuring-gai

 This hike was a tough one.
 Though it probably shouldn't have been.
+And you shouldn’t be put off giving it a go!
 Clocking in at around 10 or so kilometres, the trek from Berowra to Mount Kuring-gai via Naa Badu lookout on a section of the Great North Walk can generally be knocked out in a few hours.

-The morning I tackled it I started out a little later than I'd planned, that combined with my many photo jaunts meant that I spent the final couple of hours — slicked in a layer of greasy sunscreen and sweat — hiking up a reasonably steep gully in 32 degree Sydney summer heat.
+The morning I tackled this hike I started out a little later than I'd planned.
+That combined with my many photo jaunts meant that I spent the final couple of hours — slicked in a layer of greasy sunscreen and sweat — hiking up a reasonably steep gully in 32 degree Sydney summer heat.

 The last half a kilometre on the sealed road between the trailhead and the highway took all of my effort to not collapse in a sweaty heap.
 I was exhausted.